ellisp/blog-source/_posts/2020-08-01-occupation-growth.md

 * The second - absolute numbers - highlights the aggregate size and growth of labour in these occupations, while still allowing basic comparisons of changes.
 * The third - proportions - lets you see changes in the proportion of the workforce while still getting a snapshot overview (like a pie chart would, but for many times).
 In this case the change we see is the growth in community and personal service workers rather than health professionals.

 Finally, the original US chart had focused specifically on "physicians" and I've used a broader category of "Health Professionals".
-This prompted me to do one last bit of analysis with this.
+This prompted me to do one last bit of analysis with this - to find out how much of the Australian health profession's labour is by medical practitioners and whether this is changing.
 I was surprised to see that the proportion of all health professional labour done by medical practitioners of various sorts (there is no "physician" in the ANZSCO so I chose the combination of unit groups I thought was closest to this) has stayed pretty constant over the past 35 years:

 <object type="image/svg+xml" data='/img/0190-medical-practitioners.svg' width='100%'><img src='/img/0190-medical-practitioners.png' width='100%'></object>